 Why a white blackout blind?
 You can completely raise it during the day and, positioned on a white window frame, it becomes more or less invisible.

-There are all sorts of reasons to choose curtains.
+There are all sorts of reasons to add your favourite bedroom curtain ideas to your kids room.
 Floor-length designs, pulled right back from the window, will make the window feel grander; blackout lined curtains will keep out the light, noise and draughts almost as effectively as solid shutters; and they're a good opportunity for adding a splash of colour and pattern to a room.

 The downsides?
-Check the header – while we love the look of a curtain pole like this one, it will allow in more light than a rail will; curtains can also be victims to mucky fingers and are a hassle to clean, unlike shutters, for instance, which can be simply wiped; and of course, if your child's bedroom is small, full curtains will look bulky, so you may be better off picking a more streamlined finish.
+When measuring for curtains, check the header – while we love the look of a curtain pole like this one, it will allow in more light than a rail will; curtains can also be victims to mucky fingers and are a hassle to clean, unlike shutters, for instance, which can be simply wiped; and of course, if your child's bedroom is small, full curtains will look bulky, so you may be better off picking a more streamlined finish.

 No one wants their child's bedroom overlooked, but adding a layer of window film to the window panes is a quick, affordable way to give it privacy.

-Of course, window film alone won't do the job, but the upside is that it can be matched with every single one of the children's bedroom window treatments above.
+Of course, even the best window film designs alone might not do the job, but it can be matched with every single one of the children's bedroom window treatments above.

 You can buy ready-made window film panels if you're on a budget, but made-to-measure ones, if a little more expensive, will give you a choice of designs and a better finish, particularly if the window is large and joins are inevitable with the ready-made designs.